A review on deep reinforcement learning for fluid mechanics: an update: Introduction

-The efforts for applying DRL to fluid mechanics are ongoing but still at an early stage, with only a handful of pioneering studies providing insight into the performance improvements to be delivered in the field.
+Despite these motivations, the efforts for applying DRL to fluid mechanics are ongoing but still at an early stage, with only a handful of pioneering studies providing insight into the performance improvements to be delivered in the field.
 Nonetheless, from a few liminal contributions in 2016 \cite{novati2017} and early 2018 \cite{verma2018}, the domain has undergone an increasing inflow of contributions, that pinnacled in 2020, with no less than 16 pre-prints and articles, and a clear focus on drag reduction problems, as shown in figure \ref{fig:degenerate_DRL}.
-This enthusiasm can be explained by two main factors: first, the increasing number of open-source initiatives \cite{rabault2019, belus2019, viquerat2021}, that has led to an accelerated diffusion of the methods in the community.
-Second, the sustained commitment from the machine learning community, that has allowed concurrently expanding the scope from computationally inexpensive, low-dimensional reductions of the underlying fluid dynamics to complex Navier--Stokes systems, all the way to experimental set-ups.
-The present review proposes a six-year perspective of deep reinforcement learning applied to fluid flow problems, in the context of both numerical and experimental environments.
-It is intended as a follow up to our first review released as a pre-print in 2019 \cite{garnier2021}, that was followed in 2020 by a shorter review by another group of authors, focused on drag reduction and shape optimization problems \cite{rabault2020}.
-To the best of the authors knowledge, those are the only other similar initiatives preceding this one, that are also featured in figure \ref{fig:degenerate_DRL} for the sake of completeness.
+This enthusiasm can be explained by two main factors: the increasing number of open-source initiatives \cite{rabault2019, belus2019, viquerat2021}, that has led to an accelerated diffusion of the methods in the community, and the sustained commitment from the machine learning community, that has allowed concurrently expanding the scope from computationally inexpensive, low-dimensional reductions of the underlying fluid dynamics to complex Navier--Stokes systems, all the way to experimental set-ups.